• Skip to primary navigation

 woman brushing edged of ham and cheese pockets with egg wash

 Now, carefully fold the pocket in half, forming a rectangle.
 Gently press the pocket closed.
-The forming of these ham and cheese pockets is a little time-consuming, but worth it!
+The forming of these ham and cheese pockets is a little time-consuming but worth it!
 Then crimp your edges with a fork.
 This will also help the edges to stay together.
-Brush with the eggs wash.
-This isn't essential, but give the pockets such a pretty color when it is baked.
+Brush with the egg wash.
+This isn't essential, but gives the pockets such a pretty color when it is baked.

-Bake at 400 degrees until the layers are puffed and the pockets are a golden brown.
+Bake at 400 degrees until the layers are puffed and the pockets are golden brown.

 woman folding over ham and cheese pockets